LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 These are the lists of attributes for individual organisms:

-* time each particle spends in the system (aka residence time)
+* time each individual spends in the system
 * species ID
 * individual ID
 * 2D spatial location
-* endogenous levels of 3 resources (resource specific cell quotas)
+* endogenous level of a single primary limiting resource (i.e., cell quota)
+* species-specific:
+	* metabolic maintenance cost
+	* maximum dispersal rate
+	* maximum growth rate
+	* resource use efficiency
+	* environmental optima
+* individual-level (varies as a normally distributed random variable with the specific-specific value as the mean):
-* individual-level metabolic maintenance cost
+	* metabolic maintenance cost
-* individual-level maximum dispersal rate
+	* maximum dispersal rate
-* pedigree, i.e., direct lineage
+	* maximum growth rate
-* individual resource use efficiency for each resource
+	* resource use efficiency
 * products of individual-level metabolism

-**Species**--Each species is characterized by the individuals that share a common set of traits, such as maximum growth rate, metabolic maintenance cost.
+**Species** --- Each species is characterized by the individuals that share a common set of traits, such as maximum growth rate and environmental optima.
 Species information is stored in Python dictionaries.
 In this way, if simplex requires the species ID of an individual it will access the species ID list where each element corresponds to a specific individual.
-But, if simplex requires the maximum growth rate for an individual, then it finds the species ID and then uses that to accesses the Python dictionary for maximum specific growth rates of species.
+But, if simplex requires the maximum growth rate for an individual, then it finds the species ID and then uses that to access the Python dictionary for maximum specific growth rates of species.

 	Example:
 	IndIDs = [1,  2, 33, 14]